MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-connect-apps.md

 ms.assetID: be636361-9de8-4efb-ad50-445e4b7b3255
 ---

-# Integrate a 3rd Party Solution/Service (Connect Services and Interchange Data)
+# Connect Apps

 ## What is a Connect app?
 A Connect app describes the scenario of establishing a point-to-point connection between Dynamics 365 Business Central and a 3rd party solution or service.

 ## How do I create a Connect app?
 A Connect app is typically created using standard REST API to interchange data.
 Any coding language capable of calling REST APIs can be used to develop your Connect app.

 Dynamics 365 Business Central exposes 44 standard APIs at the time of writing.
 More will be added over time.
 We strongly encourage using the standard APIs when possible.
-In cases where more interoperability is needed additional custom APIs can be created by utilizing Extensions v2.0 and the modern development tools.
+In cases where more interoperability is needed additional custom APIs can be created using Extensions v2.0 and the modern development tools.

 <!-- INSERT VIDEO:
 Objective: Introucing Connect Apps + Business value